 Brazil

+Brazil is listed at +800 odds to win the 2026 FIFA World Cup.
 Brazil’s +800 odds are based on two factors: history and Carlo Ancelotti.
+Despite their historical success, expectations for Brazil are tempered by their recent struggles, as they have not made a semifinal since 2014.
 Brazil last won the World Cup in 2002 and, like England, hasn’t played in the final since.
 They only won one of the last six Copa America editions.

 Adding Carlo Ancelotti is huge for two reasons.
 First, the Italian head coach is a certified winner.
 He won everything while coaching Real Madrid and AC Milan.
 Second, he’s very familiar with some of the team’s superstars, such as Vinicius Junior, Rodrygo, Casemiro, and Raphinha.
 He knows how to get the best in them.